 - Ignoring smaller suspicious charges

-How to report identity theft and start rebuilding
+How to rebuild after identity theft

 If you've been the victim of identity theft, use the tips above to start rebuilding your credit profile.
 Solutions like Kikoff make it easy to report positive behavior, such as on-time rent payments, and strengthen your score.